connectomicslab/connectomemapper3/paper/paper.md

   and provenance records, multiple initiatives have developed new standards, tools, and educational resources.
-Among others, this has contributed to the emergence of Nipype [@GorgolewskiNipype:2011], a dataflow library that facilitates workflow execution/re-execution, provenance tracking and provides a uniform interface to existing neuroimaging softwares; the Brain Imaging Data Structure (BIDS) standard [@GorgolewskiTheExperiments:2016], to standardize the organization and description
+Among others, this has contributed to the emergence of nipype [@GorgolewskiNipype:2011], a dataflow library that facilitates workflow execution/re-execution, provenance tracking and provides a uniform interface to existing neuroimaging softwares; the Brain Imaging Data Structure (BIDS) standard [@GorgolewskiTheExperiments:2016], to standardize the organization and description